 The SAR/Glonass system currently being considered as a potential enhancement to the Cospas-Sarsat systems would be comprised of 406 MHz SAR instruments to be flown on the Glonass GNSS satellites.
-The planned SAR/Glonass payloads would include two instruments, a 406 MHz direct frequency translation repeater and a 406 MHz processor.
+The planned SAR/Glonass payloads would include a 406 MHz direct frequency translation.
 The two onboard instruments would have separate downlinks.